Monica Rambeau: JLA/Avengers

+An alternate version of Monica Rambeau appears in JLA/Avengers.
 Photon is shown as a reservist member of the Avengers and aids them during the searching of the twelve items of power, fighting against the Green Lantern.
 After the battle for the last item in the Savage Land, Monica takes part in one annual JLA-Avengers meeting at the Justice League Satellite in the new merged world that the villain Krona created, being unaware of the changes.
 After that she appeared fighting along with other Captain Marvels of both universes (Mar-Vell, Shazam!) in the final battle.

 Marvel Zombies

-Monica Rambeau appears in Marvel Zombies vs. The Army of Darkness issue #3 in her Nextwave uniform, fighting alongside the rest of the team against a zombified Power Pack.
+An alternate version of Monica Rambeau appears in Marvel Zombies vs. The Army of Darkness #3.
+She is in her Nextwave uniform fighting alongside the rest of the team against a zombified Power Pack.

 MC2

 Although Monica Rambeau has never appeared in Marvel Comics' future-era MC2 line, the comics feature her daughter by Derek Freeman, Blacklight, who first appears in A-Next #9.